Positive Markov processes in Laplace duality

 \subsubsection{CBs}

-We start with plain vanilla continuous-state branching processes.
-We already maintained in the introduction that they are the unique positive Markov processes in Laplace duality with a deterministic process.
+We start with basic continuous-state branching processes.
+As already pointed out in the Introduction, they are the only positive Markov processes in Laplace duality with a deterministic process.
 Theorem~\ref{thm.cbs-classical} below, which should be appreciated in conjunction with Theorem~\ref{theorem:tensor-form}\ref{clement:iii} and Example~\ref{example:cb}, is well-known.
 It naturally arises as a specific case within our framework and will be established using our methodology.

 Let $\Psi\in \pkspLp$ be a branching mechanism with L\'evy-quadruplet $(\nu,a,b,c)$: